billaprut/billaprut.github.io/content/about/index.md

 I also recently launched a [web application](https://pbilla.pythonanywhere.com/) that predicts the booking rate of Airbnb listings.

-Here is a list of the technologies that I'm familiar with!
+Here is a list of few technologies that I'm familiar with!